ULL-ESIT-PL/moo-ignore/README.md

 let lexer = makeLexer(tokens, ["ws", "comment"]);
 ```

-Or y ou can also combine both ways:
+Or you can also combine both ways:

 ```js
 let lexer = makeLexer(tokens, ["ws"]);